delivus-daas/react-open-layers/README.md

 `onPointerMove` event is triggered when a pointer is moved.
 Note that on touch devices this is triggered when the map is panned, so is not the same as mousemove.

+### `onPostRender`

+`onPostRender` event is triggered after a map frame is rendered.

+### `onPostCompose`

+`onPostCompose` event is triggered after layers are composed.
+When dispatched by the map, the event object will not have a context set.
+When dispatched by a layer, the event object will have a context set.
+Only WebGL layers currently dispatch this event.

+### `onPreCompose`

+`onPreCompose` event is  triggered before layers are composed.
+When dispatched by the map, the event object will not have a context set.
+When dispatched by a layer, the event object will have a context set.
+Only WebGL layers currently dispatch this event.

+### `onRenderComplete`

+`onRenderComplete` event is triggered when rendering is complete, i.e. all sources and tiles have finished loading for the current viewport, and all tiles are faded in.
+The event object will not have a context set.

+### `onDoubleClick`

+`onDoubleClick` event is a true double click, with no dragging.

+### `onMouseOverFeatures`

+`onPointerDrag` event is triggered when a pointer is dragged.

+### `onMouseOutFeatures`

+`onPointerDrag` event is triggered when a pointer is dragged.

+### `onClickFeatures`

+`onClickFeatures` event is triggered when a pointer is dragged.

+### `moveTolerance`

+`onClickFeatures` event is triggered when a pointer is dragged.

+### `maxTilesLoading`

+`onClickFeatures` event is triggered when a pointer is dragged.

 ## License